Tom-Goring/Sorting-And-Searching-Algorithms/README.md

 ## Quick Sort Information

 Quick Sort breaks down a given list into smaller sub-lists, and then these smaller lists are sorted either recursively or iteratively until they are all sorted.
 All the lists are then appended into one fully sorted list.

+## Selection Sort Information

+Selection Sort picks the smallest element in the list and swaps it to the first position, then the second smallest into the second position, etc. Selection sort is an in-place sort.

+## Comb Sort Information

+Comb sort extends Bubble Sort to solve the turtle problem.
+It's slightly faster on average than bubble sort.
+Comb sort works by comparing elements with a gap in-between, and slowly decreasing the size of the gap as the algorithm progresses.
+The final run of comb should be the same as that of bubble, albeit with greater efficiency due to the removal of turtles.

+## Merge Sort Information

+Merge sort works by dividing a list into n sublists each of size 1, then repeatedly merging the sublists until there is only one list remaining, which will be sorted.